mrousavy/react-native-mmkv/README.md

 const userObject = JSON.parse(jsonUser)
 ```

+## Limitations

+As the library uses JSI for synchronous native methods access, remote debugging (e.g. with Chrome) is no longer possible.
+Alternatively, you can use Flipper.

 ## redux-persist

 If you want to use MMKV with [redux-persist](https://github.com/rt2zz/redux-persist), create the following `storage` object: